vertigoths/Person_Display_App/README.md

 **Kotlin** <br />
 • Used 'Jetpack Composer' for dynamic application. <br />
-• Used 'MVVM' for modularity. <br />
+• Used 'MVVM architecture' for modularity. <br />